What Is Adverse Impact?

 Creating checklists and explaining relevant policies is hard without knowing what you need them to do.

-This might include logistical tasks like completing a digital interview scorecard or communicating decisions with candidates.
+This might include logistical tasks, such as completing a digital interview scorecard or communicating decisions with candidates.

 3. What core topics do you want interviewers to understand the importance of after training?

-4. What interview techniques do you want to teach your interviewers?
+4. What interview best practices and techniques do you want to teach your interviewers?

 Regardless of what type of job interview you are conducting, here are eight interviewing tips that apply across the board.

-Will you offer online interview training for hiring managers, or will it be in person?
+Will you offer training online, in person, or will it be a hybrid approach?

-The best interview training uses feedback to improve continuously.
-Send a survey after training to collect feedback and determine how often you will update the program (quarterly? annually?).
+Regardless of the method, the best recruiter training programs utilize feedback to improve continually.
+Send a survey after training to collect feedback and determine how often you will update the program (e.g., quarterly, annually).

 Your interview training program should be unique to your organization and training goals.
 Here’s a list of things to consider covering in interview training, as well as some ideas on how to deliver this information in the interview training.